pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Update of 18/03/2021 - 0.4.1
+> - Customizable cache time of get_full_chat
+> - Updated all libs to the latest version

 > ## Update of 18/03/2021 - 0.3.7
 > - Fixed live stream and long video